 Edgar Cayce's Giant Crystal of Atlantis

 Edgar Cayce's reading on the Bermuda Triangle told about a huge laser crystal that was a powerful weapon that was also used as the guiding energy source for Atlantean aircraft.
 Cayce said the crystal was submerged underneath the water of the Bermuda Triangle.
-He stated that on clear days when the water was calmer, that the sunlight hit the crystal and activated it.
+He stated that on clear days when the water was calmer, the sunlight hit the crystal and activated it.
 The crystal beam disrupted electronic equipment and was responsible for the disappearances in the Bermuda Triangle.

 UFOs and USOs

-Christopher Columbus described seeing strange dancing lights along the horizon of the area referred to now as the Bermuda Triangle.
-He later saw a round glowing object submerge into the ocean.
+Christopher Columbus is said to have seen strange dancing lights along the horizon of the Bermuda Triangle.
+Supposedly, he later saw a round glowing object submerged in the ocean.
 In addition, Columbus reported how on two occasions the compass reading was NW at night, but by daybreak it corrected itself to align with the North Star again.